Grade 9 Theme: Identity and Learning

 This thematic course helps students relate their own experience and identity to a global context.
 Investigating global systems (trade, communication, technology, culture, ideology, religion), students learn about meanings of civilization, systems of governance and power, and manifestations of citizenship.
 At each point, they work to connect the experience of individuals to the patterns and scale of global trends and interactions.
 The course covers a range of regions and historical moments, giving students a broad overview of content as well as an understanding of trends and patterns of human civilization.
 Through structured activities and projects, students develop their skills in writing, public speaking, crafting and delivering presentations, debate, civil discourse, and scholarly engagement.

-M 100 - Algebraic, Geometric, and Computational Thinking I
+M 100 - Mathematical and Computational Thinking I

 S 100 - Biology